Solar rebates and incentives

-Some states offer additional tax credits for installing a solar panel system, functioning much the same way as the federal ITC does but for your state taxes.
+Some states offer additional tax credits for installing a solar photovoltaic panel system, functioning much the same way as the federal ITC does but for your state taxes.
 These amounts vary significantly by state, but, when paired with the federal ITC, can really add up!

 Some states, municipalities, and utility companies offer up-front rebates for installing a solar panel system.
 Solar rebates are generally only available for a limited time and disappear once a certain amount of solar has been installed in your region.
-These solar rebates typically further reduce your system costs by 10 to 20 percent.
+Solar rebates typically further reduce your system costs by 10 to 20 percent.

 Solar renewable energy certificates

 Many states now have renewable portfolio standards, which require utilities to procure or generate a certain percentage of their electricity from renewable resources, including solar power.
-If you live in one of these states, your solar panels will create solar renewable energy certificates (SRECs) for the amount of electricity produced by your solar panel systems.
+If you live in one of these states, your solar panels will create solar renewable energy certificates (SRECs) for the amount of electricity produced by your solar panel system.
 Utilities buy your SRECs as a form of compliance with state-level renewable energy requirements, given that each SREC is representative of the environmental attributes of your solar generation.
 Selling your SRECs can result in hundreds (or even thousands) of dollars more per year in income, depending on the SREC market in your state.

-Another common form of solar incentive is the performance-based incentive, or PBI, which pays you a per kilowatt-hour credit for the electricity that your system produces.
+Another common form of solar incentive program is the performance-based incentive, or PBI, which pays you a per kilowatt-hour credit for the electricity that your system produces.
 PBI programs are slightly different from SREC programs in one key way: while SRECs represent the environmental attributes of solar generation (i.e., emission reductions), PBI programs provide an incentive for the electricity produced itself (i.e., the kilowatt-hours of production).
 Unlike SRECs, PBIs don’t have to be sold through a market, and incentive rates are determined when the system is installed.
 PBIs can both replace or exist alongside net metering policies.

 Solar incentives for businesses: accelerated and bonus depreciation